Table of Contents

 Clamps

-Certain RTA cabinet kits include special fasteners that need to be tightened with an Allen wrench, also known as a hex key.
-Although these are frequently included in the packing, it’s a good idea to have your own set just in case you need a more comfortable grip or one is missing.
-Usually, cam locks or specialty bolts that are impossible to tighten with a screwdriver are secured with an Allen wrench.
+Some RTA cabinet kits come with these unique fasteners that require you to tighten them with an Allen wrench (a.k.a. hex key).
+While these are often provided in the pack, it’s a handy idea to have your own in case you want a more comfortable trigger or it goes missing.
+Cam locks or other specialty bolts that you won’t be able to tighten with a screwdriver are generally secured with an Allen wrench.

 Now that you know what tools and materials you’ll need, let’s proceed to the pre-assembly setup below.